ComposableTimeSeriesForestClassifier#

 clone()[source]#

-Obtain a clone of the object with same hyper-parameters.
+Obtain a clone of the object with same hyper-parameters and config.

 A clone is a different object without shared references, in post-init state.
 This function is equivalent to returning sklearn.clone of self.